 “The city of San Francisco is interested in keeping a balance between units that can be sold and keeping units for rentals,” MacGuinness said.
 “They want to maintain a stock of rental apartments.
 For that reason, they put a cap on the number of units that can be converted to a condo every year.”

-TIC owners generally buy with the hope of converting their unit to a condominium, thus lowering the financial risk and boosting their home’s value.
+TIC owners often buy with the hope of converting their unit to a condominium, thus lowering the financial risk and boosting their home’s value

 “Most real estate professionals agree that conversion generally increases a property’s value,” the law firm Goldstein, Gellman, Melbostad, Harris & McSparran LLP said in a report.
 “Conversion allows co-owners of multi-unit buildings to eliminate many of the risks of co-ownership, and to facilitate sale of individual units, by replacing shared financing with individual mortgages.”

 However, the process can be slow and cumbersome for buildings with more than two units.